djvanderlaan/datapackage/README.md

 -   `dpbytes`
 -   `dphash`

-The last method has a `fullpath` argument that, when used, returns the full path to the Data Resources data and not just the path relative to the Data Package.
+The `dppath` method has a `fullpath` argument that, when used, returns the full path to the Data Resources data and not just the path relative to the Data Package.
 The full path is needed when one wants to use the path to read the data.

 ``` r
 > dppath(iris)